5.5 Ethical Practice and Professional Boundaries

 - Escalate or document through the appropriate channel.

-The exam may include tempting answers that sound loyal to leadership or caring toward the employee but violate boundaries.
-For example, HR should not disclose unnecessary personal information because a senior leader asks.
-HR should not hide a serious concern because a manager is valued.
-HR should not promise a specific result before facts are reviewed.
+The exam plants tempting answers that sound loyal to leadership or caring toward the employee but cross a boundary.
+HR should not disclose unnecessary personal information just because a senior leader asks; should not bury a serious concern because a manager is valued; and should not promise a specific result before the facts are reviewed.
+These are the classic Ethical Practice traps.

-A senior leader asks HR to share details from an employee's confidential complaint because the leader is curious.
+A senior leader asks HR to share details from an employee's confidential complaint purely out of curiosity.
 What should HR do?

-Which behavior most clearly shows a professional HR boundary?
+Which behavior most clearly shows a healthy professional HR boundary?